andaltuv/social-links/README.md

 # Social Links App

-Simple react app that displays Social links in an object.
+Simple react app that displays Social links in an array of objects.

 ## How to use it?
 ### Add new links